dylibso/mcpx-py/README.md

 # mcpx-client

-A command line client for working with `mcpx` and https://www.mcp.run.
-This tool enables seamless interaction with various AI models while providing access to a suite of powerful tools through the MCP platform.
+A command line client for https://www.mcp.run.
+This tool enables seamless interaction with various AI models while providing access to a suite of powerful tools.

 ## Features